 - Are you willing to travel for the job?

-- Why do you think you might like to live in the community in which our company is located?
+- If you are willing to relocated, what appeals to you about the community in which our company is located?